Army Sgt. 1st Class Rick Badem, chief of the Army’s Barre Recruiting Station, receives Army Commendation Medal for his work

 “Having all the branches together, I thought, was a great way to have camaraderie,” Reihs said in the video.

-And Faith Odegbami, a senior English and Spanish major from Manassas, Virginia, received a three-year Minuteman Scholarship.
+And Faith Odegbami, a sophomore English and Spanish major from Manassas, Virginia, received a three-year Minuteman Scholarship.
 She said the scholarship and Norwich have helped her prepare for a plethora of postcollege opportunities.

 “The plan is to pursue a Ph.D. program in English and get my master’s in Spanish so I can teach,” she said.
 “And later on, in the future, there’s a lot of possibilities.
 I like to bounce ideas around about it.”